OMG in the city banner.jpg

 Security

-A CSA model gives us the security to pay our farmers a good wage and helps us plan each season with more certainty.
+A CSA model gives growers the security to pay farmers a good wage and helps them plan each season with more certainty.

 Community